jmpollak/ECE-4319-Java-App-Development/Mini Project/src/readme.md

 #### 1. Given_Code.Question Categories (5%)
-1. Create multiple categories for player to choose from on the welcome screen (such as Test preparation for java, DMV knowledge test question bank, other subjects such as History, Sports...etc.)
+1. Create multiple categories for player to choose from on the welcome screen (such as Test preparation for java, DMV knowledge FinalVersion question bank, other subjects such as History, Sports...etc.)

 #### 2. Timer per Given_Code.Question (5%)